jundalisay/superb/content/en/social/economics/principles/part-5/chapter-02.md

 ---
-title: "Economic Systems for Mars"
+heading: "Chapter 2"
+title: "The Future of Economic Superphysics"
-heading: "How Pantrynomics Can Make a Readily-deployable system for Mars"
+# heading: "How Pantrynomics Can Make a Readily-deployable system for Mars"
 date: 2019-10-17
 image: /photos/physics/mars.jpg
 description: "Pantrynomics can be used to create economic systems for Mars and other planets"